-How to get a lower interest rate on student loans
+Ready to solve how to get a lower interest rate on student loans?

-Depending on who your lender or loan servicer is, you may have three different options for lowering interest rates on student loans: refinancing your loans, setting up automatic payments, and getting relationship discounts.
+Depending on who your lender or loan servicer is, you may have two different options for lowering interest rates on student loans: refinancing your loans and setting up automatic payments.

-Regardless of who your lender or loan servicer is, you may be able to reduce student loan interest rates by refinancing your loans with a private lender.
+Regardless of who your lender or loan servicer is, you may be able to reduce student loan interest rates by refinancing your federal or private loans with a new private lender.

-Here’s how to lower interest rates on student loans this way:
+Here’s how to lower interest rates on student loans with this strategy:

 - Check your current interest rates: Refinancing may not be worth it if you can’t refinance student loans at a lower rate than what you’re already paying.
 Check your online account to see what you’re currently paying, so you know what you need to beat.

 - Shop around: You’ll want to compare at least a few refinance lenders to see what interest rates they offer based on your credit profile.
 Lowering interest rates on student loans may be the top priority, but there are other features to consider, such as discounts, repayment terms, and deferment and forbearance options.
-Purefy’s rate comparison tool can help you review offers from multiple lenders in one place, saving you some time.
+Compare student loan refinance rates quickly and easily with Purefy’s Compare Rates tool to review offers from multiple lenders in one place — saving you some serious time.

-- Consider a cosigner: One of the drawbacks of refinancing to reduce student loan interest rates is that you must qualify based on your credit and income profiles.
+- Consider a cosigner: There is a common drawback of refinancing as a solution to how to lower student loan interest rate: you must qualify based on your credit and income profiles.
 If you aren’t eligible on your own, however, you may be able to improve your chances with a creditworthy cosigner.
 Some lenders even allow you to request cosigner release after a certain period of time, if you meet certain payment and other eligibility requirements.

 - Submit your application: When you’re just shopping around and comparing rates, you’ll typically get a pre-qualified offer based on a soft credit check.
 Once you submit your application, you’ll get a final offer based on a full credit check and your income information.
 If you qualify to get a lower interest rate on student loans and you accept, the lender will pay off your existing loans and consolidate them into one new one.

-To give you an idea of how to get a lower interest rate on student loans through refinancing, here’s a quick example:
+To give you an idea of how to lower your interest rate on student loans through refinancing, here’s a quick example:

 Let’s say you have $30,000 in student loans with a 10-year repayment term and a weighted-average interest rate of 6.5%.
 With this structure, your monthly payment is $341.
 If you can get a 5.5% interest rate through refinancing and keep your repayment term the same, your monthly payment would drop to $326.
 That doesn’t sound like a lot, but over 10 years, it’ll save you $1,808 in interest.